More than 14 years of experience

 Because a gastric bypass involves the cutting of the intestine, there is a greater risk of leakage of digested contents.
-In general, bypass has more side effects and a greater incidence of complications, such as gastric dumping, bowel obstruction, ulcers, severe hypoglycemia and post-RYGB internal hernia.
+In general, the bypass has more side effects and a greater incidence of complications, such as gastric dumping, bowel obstruction, ulcers, severe hypoglycemia, and post-RYGB internal hernia.

 It also requires more time in the operating room, as adding a pouch to the intestine is more complex than the simpler sleeve procedure.
 In addition, there is a greater chance that the patient will be back in the operating room at some point: within six years 65 percent of gastric bypass patients will be readmitted to a hospital, with a quarter of those suffering some degree of intestinal obstruction.

 Gastric bypass patients frequently suffer nutritional deficiencies, as the digested food travels a shorter route, giving the gastrointestinal tract less time to absorb vitamins and minerals.
 A Swedish study suggested some troubling correlations between gastric bypass and falls, fractures, drug abuse, alcoholism, and even suicide.